WaffleInvoice Blog

 Tool Comparison for Cleaning Businesses

-WaffleInvoice (Pro plan, $19/month).
-Recurring invoices with full schedule flexibility, auto-charge via Stripe, customer portal, pause/resume support.
-Built around how service businesses bill.
-Free plan includes everything except recurring invoices, so you can test the rest first.
+WaffleInvoice Pro runs $19/month and gives you recurring invoices with full schedule flexibility, auto-charge through Stripe, a customer portal, and proper pause and resume.
+It is built around how service businesses actually bill.
+The free plan includes everything except the recurring invoices, so you can kick the tires on the rest of the product before you pay a cent.

-For most cleaning businesses, WaffleInvoice Pro at $19/month covers the recurring billing needs without paying for accounting features you will not use.
-See the recurring invoice software page for a deeper feature breakdown.
+For most cleaning businesses, WaffleInvoice Pro at $19/month covers the recurring billing without charging you for accounting features you will leave switched off.
+Take a look at the recurring invoice software page for a deeper feature breakdown.

 Real Example: 25-Customer Cleaning Route